Autoimmune Disease Hero Image

 The prevalence of inflammatory bowel disease is increasing rapidly worldwide.

-The increase is particularly notable in Asian countries, including Korea, while Western countries such as the United States already show high prevalence rates.
+In particular, the increase in Asian countries including Korea is significant, and Western countries such as the United States already show high prevalence.

 Korea